Barocena/ROpen/Readme.md

 ## Usage

-`ropen init` will generate a `ROpen.yaml` file
+`ropen init` to generate a `ropen.yaml` file

 `ropen "GameName/PlaceName"` to open a place under the given game with studio

-`ropen` to list the games and places under the chosen game to launch
+`ropen` to select the game and place to launch with an interactive picker

 ---

-`ROpen.yaml` is config file for the places.
+`ropen.yaml` is manifest file for the places.

 the template of this file is